Palliative Care Massage Training

 for Life centre, Bundanoon NSW in 2005, Jan spent time in the USA training with Gayle MacDonald, a pioneer of Oncology Massage.
 Gayle is the author of Medicine Hands, an Oncology Massage Therapist of 25 years and international teacher who is based in Portland, Oregon.

 Attuned as a Reiki Master Teacher in 2007, Jan offers Reiki classes to those interested in working with this Universal energy on a personal or professional basis.
 In her experience, Jan has found that Reiki can be blended effectively with massage therapy to offer a wholistic treatment that is non-demanding of the client, and meets them where they are in that moment.
-Reiki also allows the therapist to practice self-care, so that they can nurture their own wellbeing.
+Reiki also allows the therapist to practice self-care, so that they can manage their own health and wellbeing.

 Jan is the principal facilitator of Palliative Care Massage Training, and is dedicated to ensuring that therapists have the opportunity to learn how to provide appropriate and safe massage therapy to all clients, whilst supporting their own physical, mental, emotional and spiritual wellbeing.